-The restaurant space is very elegant; warm and inviting; the design is minimalist which combines wood and vegetation in a pleasant and relaxed atmosphere.
-The brunch in the silk includes a main course of eggs to choose from, such as red/white shashlik, frittata, croissant Benedict and the like, a buffet, and a hot and soft drink; the price ranges from NIS 88 to NIS 99.
+The restaurant space is exquisite; warm, and inviting; the design is minimalist, which combines wood and vegetation in a pleasant and relaxed atmosphere.
+The brunch in the Silk includes a main course of eggs to choose from, such as red/white shashlik, frittata, croissant Benedict, and the like, a buffet, and a hot and soft drink; the price ranges from NIS 88 to NIS 99.

 The buffet has a selection of bread and pastries from the oven such as focaccia with olive oil and Bulgarian cheese, fresh and varied salads such as tzatziki, eggplant in tahini, burghul salad, and more, pickled fish, good cheeses, sweet pastries, yogurt with fruit, spreads, sauces and jams to make the perfect muesli.

 The Carmel Food Market has some great options for delicious food.
 For example, M25 Restaurant has the best Arayes ever.
 Arayes or Arais is a fast food dish from the Middle East.
-It consists of pita bread stuffed with a spicy, normally raw, minced meat mixture and after being oiled cooked with grilling or frying.
+It consists of pita bread stuffed with a spicy, usually raw, minced meat mixture and, after being oiled, cooked with grilling or frying.
 The minced meat mixture is made from, for example, chicken, lamb, or beef mixed with onions, fresh parsley, and/or coriander leaves and spices.
 The oil creates a crispy exterior that holds in the juiciness of the meat mixture.

-Another option not so far from that area is Azura Restaurant that also offers local Middle Eastern food from the Turkish\Iraqian Cuisine.
-And of course, how can I not mention Santa Katarina which is a wonderful place for dinner.
-It has a young vibe and you don’t have to come all dressed up.
+Another option not so far from that area is Azura Restaurant, which offers local Middle Eastern food from the Turkish/Iranian Cuisine.
+And, of course, how can I not mention Santa Katarina, a beautiful place for dinner?
+It has a young vibe, and you don’t have to come all dressed up.
 Well, that’s true for all restaurants in Israel.

-My last recommendation in the area of Jaffa that recently opened is another nice fine dining restaurant in Hotel Drisco.
+My last recommendation in the recently opened Jaffa area is another nice fine dining restaurant in Hotel Drisco.
 The place I am referring to is George & John restaurant.
 After more than a decade in the Israeli culinary scene, chef Tomer Tal is moving to the forefront of this stage after in recent years serving as the leading chef of Haim Cohen’s Jaffa Tel Aviv restaurant.
 The new restaurant is based on combining the casual culture with the subtleties of haute cuisine.

 On the menu, you will find starters including a vegetable salad with lava balls, almonds, and raisins (NIS 50); beef tartare ribs – bone marrow, home-pickled pickles, egg yolk sauce, and parmesan (NIS 58).
 Dishes called “in-between” on the menu are Cuban dough pasta stuffed with khubiza (NIS 72) and hot foie gras (NIS 105).
 There is also a roast butcher’s portion – shiitake mushroom ragout, asparagus, dry red chili (NIS 135).